wizmo2/squeezelite-esp32/README.md

 ```
 if "model" is not set or is not recognized, then default "I2S" is used.
 The option "mck" is used for some codecs that require a master clock (although they should not).
 By default GPIO0 is used as MCLK and only recent builds (post mid-2023) can use 1 or 2.
 Also be aware that this cannot coexit with RMII Ethernet (see ethernet section below).
 I2C parameters are optional and only needed if your DAC requires an I2C control (See 'dac_controlset' below).
 Note that "i2c" parameters are decimal, hex notation is not allowed.

 So far, TAS57xx, TAS5713, AC101, WM8978 and ES8388 are recognized models where the proper init sequence/volume/power controls are sent.
-For other codecs that might require an I2C commands, please use the parameter "dac_controlset" that allows definition of simple commands to be sent over i2c for init, power, speakder and headset on and off using a JSON syntax:
+For other codecs that might require an I2C commands, please use the parameter "dac_controlset" that allows definition of simple commands to be sent over i2c for init, power, speaker and headset on and off using a JSON syntax:
 ```json
 { <command>: [ {"reg":<register>,"val":<value>,"mode":<nothing>|"or"|"and"}, ... {{"reg":<register>,"val":<value>,"mode":<nothing>|"or"|"and"} ],
   <command>: [ {"reg":<register>,"val":<value>,"mode":<nothing>|"or"|"and"}, ... {{"reg":<register>,"val":<value>,"mode":<nothing>|"or"|"and"} ],